 Why this Recipe Works

 This recipe is a no-brainer; it’s super easy to make!
-All you need on hand are some sweet potatoes, oil, and some seasoning in the form of salt and pepper.
-Think of this recipe as the foundation to build your own perfect sweet potato recipe - you can cut the pieces as you like and experiment with the seasoning.
+All you need on hand are some sweet potatoes, oil, and some salt and pepper seasoning.
+I love that you can cut the pieces to your preference and experiment with the seasonings.

 Ingredients & Seasonings

-yams - technically, those orange "sweet potatoes" you call sweet potato fries are actually yams.
-This recipes uses them, but you can use any potatoes to make this recipe.
+Yams - Technically, those orange "sweet potatoes" you call sweet potato fries are actually yams.
+This recipe uses them, but you can use any potatoes to make this recipe.

-seasoning - I usually make these with just salt and pepper.
-Here are some other seasoning ideas you might want to play with:
+Seasoning - I usually make these with just salt and pepper.
+They are delicious with simple seasoning, but here are some other seasoning ideas you might want to play with:

 - Seasoned salt